CLPX-Airborne: Airborne GPS Bistatic Radar

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Dallas Masters.
-2003.
+Masters, D. 2003.
 CLPX-Airborne: Airborne GPS Bistatic Radar. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.